mrkvon/kanthaus.online/user/pages/15.governance/10.constitution/default.en.md

 1. A person ceases to be a Volunteer—
 	1. if they return to Guest or progress to Member,
 	1. at their request, or
-	1. if Conflict Resolution by Intervention (§13c.) prescribes it.
+	1. if decided upon by Conflict Resolution by Intervention (§13c.)

 ### §8.
 Member
 1. The position of Member is intended for individuals who are familiar with the project and wish to commit to it.